-The title page (i.e. the first printed page after the front cover etc.) should contain the following information:
+The title page (i.e. the first printed page after the front cover, etc.) should contain the following information:

-- Title, and subtitle (if any). - Author, college and words to the effect of 'Thesis submitted in partial fulfilment of the requirements for the degree of DPhil in Information, Communication and the Social Sciences in the Oxford Internet Institute at the University of Oxford'. - Month and year, or else the Oxford term and year, in which the thesis was submitted. - The exact word count of the whole thesis.
+- Title, and subtitle (if any). - Author, college and words to the effect of 'Thesis submitted in partial fulfilment of the requirements for the degree of DPhil in Social Data Science in the Oxford Internet Institute at the University of Oxford'. - Month and year, or else the Oxford term and year, in which the thesis was submitted. - The exact word count of the whole thesis.
 This word count must include footnotes but exclude the bibliography.